MicrosoftDocs/windows-ai-docs/docs/get-onnx-model.md

 ### Technical questions

-To ask or answer technical questions about Windows ML, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/windows-machine-learning).
+To ask or answer technical questions about Windows ML, please use the **windows-machine-learning** tag on [Stack Overflow](https://stackoverflow.com/questions/tagged/windows-machine-learning).

 ### Bugs